rConfig V8 Core CLI Commands Reference

 Section titled “rconfig:oxidized-device-mappings”Manages device type mappings for Oxidized import.
 Used to map Oxidized device types to rConfig vendor templates.

-php artisan rconfig:oxidized-device-mappingsSee also: Oxidized Migration Guide
+php artisan rconfig:oxidized-device-mappingsSee also: Migrate from Oxidized to rConfig.

 rconfig:oxidized-import-devices